., click here to update your profile and earn points towards a Starbucks gift card

 What age should a student have their own smart device?

-All families are different in their communication needs and every student is different in how they are able to manage making decisions and recognizing warning signs of dangers from smart devices.
+All families have different communication needs and every student is unique in how they are able to manage being responsible for making safe decisions online.
 Here are our recommendations and resources for your family to consider when making this decision:

 What age should a student access social media?

-• Age 9-12: Social media contract listing accounts, login and password information, and family rules for what can be shared and what cannot be shared online
+Age 9-12: Social media agreement listing accounts, login and password information, and family rules for what can be shared and what cannot be shared online

 Hear advice from an expert on the effects of social media on mental health for teens